 2. Statutory Right of Redemption

-The statutory right of redemption is available in a selected number of states in the United States, and only residents of such states can exercise the right.
-It allows homeowners to reclaim ownership of their foreclosed property by paying the foreclosure price, interests, and other fees incurred in the foreclosure process.
+The statutory right of redemption is available in a selected number of states in the United States and only residents of such states can exercise the right.
+It allows homeowners to reclaim ownership of their foreclosed property by paying the foreclosure price, interest, and other fees incurred in the foreclosure process.

 If the buyer is unable to raise enough funds to pay the full foreclosure sale price during the allowed duration, the rights of redemption will expire and the property will be taken over by a third party.
 Where the foreclosure sale price of the property is below the fair market price, the homeowner can redeem the property at the foreclosure sale price.
 They can later sell it to a buyer at the fair market value and keep the difference as profits.